-The data for contaminants in biota and in sediment are assessed annually, using an online web-tool: http://dome.ices.dk/OSPARMIME/main.html.
-This document gives a brief overview of how to use the tool
+The data for contaminants in biota and in sediment are assessed annually, using the OSPAR Contaminants App: https://www.ices.dk/marine-data/assessment-tools/Pages/ospar-cat.aspx

 For each chemical for priority action, OSPAR has developed a monitoring strategy that sets out the best way to collect data and information on sources, pathways, concentrations and effects, in order to track progress towards OSPAR's objectives for hazardous substances in periodic assessments.
 This includes long-term data collection under the OSPAR monitoring programmes for: